tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 	* https://en.wikipedia.org/wiki/Origin_of_replication (What are the origin of DNA?)
 * Generating programs amount to generating graphs, what does that imply?
 * Learn "valuable" programs from a training set (SL), then use MCTS + Q-Learning (policy network + value network) to determine the direction in which newer programs should be searched (RL)
+* Considering a seed AI will eventually create any function, what are the consequences of that?

 # Overview